AllyTechEngineering/my_right_portal/docs/firebase_functions.md

 This guide covers the most common Firebase CLI commands for managing Cloud Functions, including configuration, deployment, testing, and logs.

 ---
+# Deploy to a specific domain
+'''
+firebase deploy --only hosting --project my-right-portal
+'''
+# Deploy to your domain is there are no other domains
+'''
+firebase deploy --only hosting
+'''

 ## 🔧 1.
 Set Environment Config Values